 The hubs isn’t so sure, but I have confidence this thing is gonna be awesome.
 Fingers crossed.
 Just more fodder for our next marriage counseling session, right?
 Any couple who is gonna tackle DIY projects together should line up a counselor ASAP if you haven’t already, you’ll want them on speed dial (count that as tip #16 today).

 Thanks for stopping by, friends.
+I hope this has given you some insight about how to hang drywall in your own home!
 And if you’ve missed the other posts in this basement renovation series, here are the links:

 - Post 1: The WORST basement you’ve ever seen